Perception-First Design™

 I didn’t know what to call that.
 I just knew it worked, and I knew why it worked.
 The old way treated people like obstacles.
 My way treated them like people with their own goals who’d cooperate if you gave them the right information at the right time with the right tone.

 That’s Perception-First Design before I had words for it.
-Everything I’ve done in the 15 years since; a 233% revenue turnaround, Costco pallets and Walmart shelves and Disney licensing, improv theaters and smart home brands.
+Everything I’ve done in the 15 years since; revenue 3x, Costco pallets and Walmart shelves and Disney licensing, improv theaters and smart home brands.
 It all comes from that same instinct.
 Design for how people actually perceive and process the world, not how you wish they did.

 The Thesis